jamesbont11tyrepo/11tysite/src/posts/2023/10/To Do.md

 ---

 I need to:
 1. Fix monthly post views.
+<aside>This is a test note for my margins.</aside>

 2. Fix incorrect page numbers displaying in URL after clicking a pagination link \(off by 1.)